 This completes the setup of your Linode VPS server.
 It runs Debian 10 “buster” and can be accessed via SSH using your own created user account.
 Thanks to the security measures you implemented, you can rest assured that no unwanted third parties can access your server.

 After the setup of this Linode VPS server, you can use it as a foundation for all your server projects.
 Not only for hobby, testing and learning purposes, but also as a production server.
+Not sure where to get started?
+Consider turning it into a web server.
+The article about how to install a LAMP stack on Debian 10 would be a great starting point.

 As a final note, keep in mind that Linode charges you for your server the moment it got created.
 So it doesn’t matter if the server is running or not.
 This makes sense, because after creating the server, Linode reserves CPU and memory resources on their cloud infrastructure for you.
 To stop the accruing charges, simply delete it through the Linode manager, once you no longer need the server: